rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 ## 6. Cancelling a Task

 In the previous section, we saw that the `StructuredTaskScope` type comes with a `shutdown` method.
-We called the method in the `handleComplete` method of the `ShutdownOnResult` policy to stop the computation as soon as the first task was completed successfully or failed.
-The `shutdown` method stops all the pending subtasks forked by the scope.
+We called the method in the `handleComplete` method of the `ShutdownOnResult` policy to stop the computation as soon as the first task was completed successfully or failed. **The `shutdown` method stops all the pending subtasks forked by the scope**.

 All the available policies of the `StructuredTaskScope` call the `shutdown` method in case of error or success.
 The `ShudownOnFailure` policy, as the name suggests, calls the `shutdown` method in case of an error in one of the forked computations: